Javier Umbides: Greece

 After providing several assists and also being the man of the matchday 12, Umbides scored his first goal with Aris shirt on 28 December in the home-win against Doxa Dramas.
-He scored the second one with yellow jersey against Skoda Xanthi, in a 0-2 win for Aris.
+He scored the second one with yellow jersey against Skoda Xanthi, in a 0–2 win for Aris.
 He already was the leader of the team and fans love him.

 In 2012, he moved to Orduspor.
 He scored his first goal against Kastamonuspor in a Turkish Cup match.
-He also scored a wonderful goal against Gençlerbirliği S.K. in a 2-1 home win.
+He also scored a wonderful goal against Gençlerbirliği S.K. in a 2–1 home win.

 After the end of the season, moved back to Greece to sign with Atromitos Athens, on 26 June 2013.

 Atromitos midfielder is on the radar of several Greek clubs according to reports in the Greek press.
 The Argentine midfielder impresses for the 2014-15 season with his displays and according to rumours a club from Salonika, seemingly PAOK or Iraklis, has expressed an interest in signing him.
-On 16 May 2017, Atromitos officially announced the extension of experienced attacking midfielder' contract until the summer of 2018.On 23 May 2018, Atromitos officially announced the extension of experienced Argentine attacking midfielder's contract, until the summer of 2019.
-On 20 April 2019, Umbides at the age of 37 renewed his contract at Atromitos till the summer of 2020.
-The next season will be the seventh in the Peristeri team for the Argentinian middlefielder.
+On 16 May 2017, Atromitos announced the extension of his contract until the summer of 2018, and it was extended for a further year in May 2018.
+At the age of 37, Umbides renewed his contract at Atromitos till the summer of 2020, which would be his seventh season in the Peristeri team.